Eugénie Ginsberg

 Eugénie Ginsberg or Eugénie Ginsberg-Blaustein (1905-1944) was a Polish philosopher and psychologist noted for her works on descriptive psychology and her analysis of existential dependence, independence, and related concepts as applied in the area of psychology.

 Ginsberg was the wife of the Polish psychologist Leopold Blaustein.
 She studied under the prominent Polish philosopher and logician Kazimierz Twardowski and was a member of the Lvov-Warsaw School.

 Background

-Ginsberg was one of the few women who studied under Twardowski and was part of the second generation of the Twardowski School along with Janina Hosassion-Lindenbaum, Izydora Dambska, and Maria Kokoszyńska-Lutmanowa, among others.
+Ginsberg was one of the few women who studied under Twardowski and was part of the second generation of the Twardowski School along with Janina Hosassion-Lindenbaum, Izydora Dąmbska, and Maria Kokoszyńska-Lutmanowa, among others.
 In 1927, she finished her doctoral dissertation on the concepts of existential dependence and independence.
 She was also one of the women appointees when Twardowski established the Lvov-Warsaw School.

 Ginsberg and Blaustein were married on June 30, 1930.
 Due to their race as Polish Jews, Ginsberg, her husband, and son were killed by the Nazis at the Lvov ghetto.